thu-social-network-research-group/CrowdSciSupplyChain/README.md

-# CrowdSciSupplyChain
+# R_Calculation of CrowdSciSupplyChain
- matlab simulation code for crowd science supply chain
+ matlab simulation code for R_Calculation of crowd science supply chain